liborty/rstats/README.md

 * `Outlier` is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm`.

-* `Convex Hull` is the subset consisting of selected points p, such that no other member points lie outside the plane through p and normal to its radius vector.
+* `Outer Hull` is a subset containing zero median member points p, such that no other points lie outside the normal plane through p.
 The points that do not satisfy this condition are the `internal` points.

+* `Inner Hull or Core` is a subset containing zero median member points p, such that none of the points lie outside (the normal planes through) any other.
+Note that in a highly dimensional space up to all points may belong to both hulls.

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.